cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

     However, the more flexible and preferred method of adding a routine is to create a new saslauthd mechanism.

-The LOGIN mechanism (not to be confused with IMAP4's LOGIN command) is an undocumented, unsupported mechanism.
-It's included in the Cyrus SASL distribution for the sake of SMTP servers that might want to interoperate with old clients.
-Do not enable this mechanism unless you know you're going to need it.
-When enabled, it verifies passwords the same way the PLAIN mechanism does.

 Shared secrets mechanisms
 -------------------------